ph-nathan/tp/README.md

 1. Add and delete members
 2. Add and delete events
 3. List all events and members
-4. List events of member
+4. View events of member
-5. List members of event
+5. View members of event
 6. Add member to event
 7. Delete member from event